 Daniel Webster Freed the Slaves

 In his personal life, Webster was more decisive on the issue of slavery.
 He employed a young woman in his Washington residence, Monica McCarty, as his cook.
-McCarty was a slave who was owned by Judge William Cranch, a Weymouth, Mass. man who was a cousin of Abigail Adams’ and was serving as chief judge of the federal court in Washington, D.C.
+McCarty was a slave who was owned by Judge William Cranch, of Weymouth, Mass.
+Cranch, a cousin of Abigail Adams, served as chief judge of the federal court in Washington, D.C.

 Webster told Cranch that McCarty was an excellent cook.
 Her duck, soft-shelled crabs, and other seafood dishes were celebrated throughout Washington society.

 When Cranch offered to sell McCarty to Webster, he recoiled at the idea of ever owning another person.
 He did, however, agree to purchase her freedom for a total of $600.